 You will have two weeks to complete the assessment once you begin, with the opportunity to save your progress and continue at a later time during this two-week period.
-The last day to begin the assessment to ensure that you have the full two weeks is Monday, Oct.
-22, 2018.

 Please note: Your personal two-week time limit will start the moment you click the “Begin” button on the ABS portal – do not click it until you are absolutely sure that you are ready to begin your assessment.

 2018 Module References

 The ABS has listed topics to allow you to choose which module fits your needs and interests.
 References are provided for transparency about the sources that support the development of the assessment.
 The references reflect that the assessment primarily focuses on important evidence-based recent updates to surgical practice.
 Diplomates are neither required nor expected to read all of these references before or during the completion of the assessment.

 The ABS has provided two different versions of the reference lists.
 One version highlights a single key reference for each question and the other lists all references used, including those which explain why the wrong answers are incorrect.
 References that are available open-source are indicated.
 Diplomates may choose to refer to these lists either before or during the assessment.